markwilkinson/FAIR-in-a-box/README.md

         .cde-ready-to-go/data/
         .cde-ready-to-go/data/mydataX.csv  (input csv files, e.g. "height.csv")
         .cde-ready-to-go/data/mydataY.csv...
-        .cde-ready-to-go/config/   (this is the folder where yarrrml templates will be automatically loaded from the EJP repository)
+        .cde-ready-to-go/data/triples   (this is where the output data will be written, and loaded from here into Graphdb) .cde-ready-to-go/config/   (this is the folder where yarrrml templates will be automatically loaded from the EJP repository)
 ```
 **Step 2:**  Edit the .env file